tracksuitdev/term-music/README.md

 ## Installation

-Clone the repo and change `DOWNLOAD_FOLDER` in `config.py` to the folder where you want to store your music.
+Install using pip `pip install term-music`.
+After installation, you can run `term-music`.

+At first run, the program will create a folder called `.term-music` in your home directory with config.ini file with default settings.
+You can change the settings in the config file to your liking.

+Also in the `.term-music` directory there will be a `music-lib` folder where all your songs will be downloaded to.
+You can change this by changing the `download_folder` setting in the config file.

 ## Usage

 Inside your download folder all .mp3 files will be considered as songs and all .txt files will be considered as playlists.